Mehmet-Turhan/Mehmet-Turhan/README.md

 I'm Mehmet Hıdır Turhan.
 I am an electrical and electronics engineering student at Gümüşhane University.

 # Contact Me 📫
-You can find and get touch with me via email.
+You can find and get touch with me via e-mail.
 📧 Mehmeturha@gmail.com